rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ...
 {{< /highlight >}}

-The mutation definition takes the `id` variable as input for the actual `addStar` mutation.
-Furthermore, as you have done before, you can decide what should be returned in case of a successful mutation.
-Now, you can use a Mutation component analog to the previously used Query component.
-You have to pass the mutation prop, but this time also a variable prop for passing the identifier for the repository.
+The mutation definition takes the `id` variable as input for the `addStar` mutation.
+As before, you can decide what should be returned in case of a successful mutation.
+Now, you can use a Mutation component the represents the previously used Query component.
+You have to pass the mutation prop, but also a variable prop for passing the identifier for the repository.

 {{< highlight javascript "hl_lines=3 8 26 27 28" >}}
 import React from 'react';